lu1s404/lu1s404/README.md

 ## Welcome to my GitHub Profile

 #### About me
-Im a cs student from Germany interested in cybersecurity and software engineering!
+Im a cs student from Germany interested in cybersecurity and software engineering.

 #### Skills
 - Python, C++